Marwan Muasher: Jordanian politics

 In 1995, following the 1994 Israel–Jordan peace treaty, Muasher became Jordan's first ambassador to Israel.
 Then, in 1996, he became minister of information and the government spokesperson.
 From 1997 to 2002, he served in Washington, D.C., again as ambassador to the United States, and helped negotiate the Jordan–U.S. Free Trade Agreement, the first free-trade agreement the United States signed with an Arab country.

 He returned to Jordan in January 2002 to serve as foreign minister, where he played a central role in developing the Arab Peace Initiative and the Middle East roadmap.
 He served until October 2004, when he gained the post of deputy prime minister in a cabinet reshuffle under former Prime Minister Adnan Badran that sought to continue reform and shrink the bureaucracy.
 He served as the deputy prime minister until November 2005.
 In 2005 he developed the National Agenda, a long-term political, economic and social reform plan for Jordan.
 The making up of the plan involved 450 Jordanian stakeholders and experts giving solutions and deadlines to implement them.
 The National Agenda was never actually realized because, according to Muasher, it was thwarted by a group of political elites and bureaucrats, eager to keep a rentier-based state system, rather than one based on merit.
 According to Sultan Sooud Al-Qassemi, al-Muasher, a Christian, was dropped from the post to please the Jordanian Muslim Brotherhood.

 From 2006 to 2007, he was a member of the Jordanian Senate.

 International policy making

 From March 2007 to 2010, he served as senior vice president of external affairs at the World Bank.

 He currently serves as vice president for studies at the Carnegie Endowment for International Peace, where he oversees research on the Middle East from Washington, D.C., and Beirut, Lebanon.
 In 2011 Muasher took seat in the advisory council of The Hague Institute for Global Justice.

-Publications
+Published works

 He is the author of two books:

-Awards
+Awards and recognition

 Recipient of awards, including Jordanian Independence Medal and the Order of the Star of Jordan.